This blog may contain affiliate links. Read our disclosure policy for more info.

 Santa Teresa Beach is a bit of a jaunt from other surfing or vacation spots in the country, as it’s all the way on the south side of Costa Rica’s Nicoya Peninsula.
 But if you can make the journey here, it’s totally worth it!
 Santa Teresa Beach faces southwest out to the Pacific Ocean and is the main beach break for the area with great hollow tubes.
 The gorgeous beach runs along the coast road with Santa Teresa town hidden just behind a row of palm trees.

 You can surf here pretty much every day, but it’s ideal to head out around low tide.
 The gentle waves here are good for surfers of all skill levels.
-Depending on when you go, the waves range from 3 feet all the way up to 8 feet.
+Depending on when you go, the waves range from 3 feet all the way up to 8 feet (.9 to 2.4 meters).
 Low tide is the best for the hollow tubes that are extra fast (and fun!) to ride.
 Even if the waves are higher further out, you’ll still be able to practice on smaller secondary swells closer to shore.

 The best time of year to go is from April to October for larger waves, where you’re going to find ideal surfing conditions about 90% of the time and the most hollow breaks.
 November to March is great for beginners with smaller waves and good surfing conditions about 70% of the time.
 The waves here are consistent pretty much year-round, though!